Boyquotes/Signals/README.md

       - Child1

 One of my primary issues was that the node `Child0` could not connect or communicate with the node `Child1`.
-The issue was my mis-understanding of how scripts are attached to the Godot nodes versus the a file system.
+The issue was my misunderstanding of how scripts are attached to the Godot nodes versus a POSIX style file system.

 In short  the scripts are contained *inside* of the nodes